Inspo. United

 H: Thank you.
 So far we have been communicating by email, but today we have the first sample.

-I ordered my favourite model, the ALBER, in a combination of Tan and Custard.
+I ordered my favorite model, the ALBER, in a combination of Tan and Custard.

 This style or combination was suggested by POGGY, how did you come up with this idea?